Nopraz/100-days-of-code/log.md

 I also managed to push to production my react and node app on a raspberry pi but with some problem with CORS

 **Points to work on** Deployment on my raspberry pi, design of my application in general (Bootstrap but no margin are used so everything is very compact)

+### Day 6 : August 14, 2019

+**Today's Progress**: Day 6 : Advanced again through my minecraft server manager.
+Corrected a lot of bugs (Could not access the query protocol of my server)
+I also separated the divs of each component in one col each with react-bootstrap.

+**Points to work on** Need to correct a bug where the players would not update on the application